Skip to content

 Environment Template Integration

-The below specification illustrates how the simple-func-go driver is integrated into an environment template named demo-envtemp as hooks.
+The below specification illustrates how the simple-func-go function is integrated into an environment template named demo-envtemp as hooks.
 These hooks are triggered upon environment initialization, allowing for dynamic execution of functions and enhancing automation capabilities within resource management.

 apiVersion: eaas.envmgmt.io/v1